Another major ship fire should prompt everyone in the chemical industry to question their supply chain

 How can you ensure that everyone in your supply chain is securing cargo to the same standards?

 Cordstrap have worked closely with the world’s major regulatory bodies to engineer cargo protection systems that match or exceed their safety requirements.
-All of our cargo protection systems are fully CTU code compliant and have been certified by the world’s leading regulators and insurers including: Germanischer Lloyd, the IMO, Mariterm AB, Eurosafe and the Association of American Railroads (AAR).
+All of our cargo protection systems are fully CTU code compliant and have been certified by the world’s leading regulators and insurers including: DNV, the IMO, Mariterm AB, Eurosafe and the Association of American Railroads (AAR).

 Because we operate a truly global network, we can ensure that your supply chain is operating to the same, consistently high, standards right across the world.
 Our cargo protection experts can advise your local logistics team about best practice and how to avoid the kind of minor errors and assumptions, that can easily turn into major disasters.
 Applying best practice will also reduce your shipments risk of rejection at ports and help lower insurance costs, which are being driven up by incidents like the fire aboard the X-Press Pearl.